 In addition to rocking out on guitar and keys, Noah plays what he calls Cello Rock.
 He sings while playing cello, creating pulsing, rhythmic patterns on the strings with the bow, and adds vocals to ambient layers of looped cello and drum programming.
 Baeble Music says "Noah Hoffeld's "Cello Rock" is the new sound you never new you needed."
 And 'Same Old Song' - the first single off Play Human- "has an irresistible 80's feel."
 Noah takes us back and lures us into our own musical memories with the infectious beat of this pop-rock tune.
 Hoffeld performs powerful and intimate solo concerts, singing from the cello, piano and guitar, while incorporating electronics, live looping and beat production, as well as explosive full band shows.
 All the performances include mesmerizing instrumental numbers plumbing the emotional bounds of his cello playing.

-Play Human follows on the heels of his single, 'One Family,' created for Martin Luther King Day 2015.
+Play Human follows on the heels of his single, 'One Family,' created for Martin Luther King Day.
 The song was inspired by the intensity of current events and by what Noah calls "the ever-growing imperative of Dr. King's Dream."
 The vocal, set to piano and strings, rallies against abuses of power and backpedaling of the civil rights train.
-The self-produced song and music video were an overnight internet success, shared by over 100 strangers in their first week on Facebook.
+Watch the music video.

 A longtime devotee of yoga and meditation, Noah believes in the power of reflection to create the change we're looking for in our lives, and he takes to heart Gandhi's 'Be the change that you wish to see in the World."
 The title song 'Play Human' incites us to take a bigger view of life, and to stand up for our brothers and sisters.
 The chorus shouts out, 'Why don't we all play human for a change?
 Loving each other shouldn't be out of range."
 And the thrashing 'Role of Rock' insists that saving the World is the purpose Rock was born for.